google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-javascript/code-splitting/index.md

 measure the impact of your app's scripts on performance and how many scripts are unused.
 - Code-splitting can be done in the following ways:
-    - **Vendor splitting** separates vendor code (e.g., React or lodash) away from your app's code.
+    - **Vendor splitting** separates vendor code (e.g., React, lodash, _etc._) away from your app's code.
 This allows you to keep application and vendor code separate.
 This isolates the negative performance impacts of cache invalidation for returning users when either your vendor or app code changes.
 This should be done in _every_ app.